rpeng220/kaleidoscope/design_spec.md

 ### URL detection
 * Check for sign-in elements to identify type of application, saves time instead of searching entire body of text.

+### Bugs
+* Taleo refresh when adding new jobs on the experience page
+* Updating date values in workday
+* Select values in greenhouse

 ### Hitlist
 * Successfactors